aanderse/teraflops/README.md

 > `teraflops` - a terraform ops tool which is sure to be a flop

-`teraflops` aims to provide an integrated experience for deployment workflows which involve both [terraform](https://github.com/hashicorp/terraform) and [NixOS](https://github.com/NixOS/nixos) - similar to that of [NixOps](https://github.com/NixOS/nixops). `teraflops` uses the excellent [colmena](https://github.com/zhaofengli/colmena) deployment tool to do most of the heavy lifting, so the following example should look somewhat familiar if you have ever used `colmena`.
+`teraflops` version `2` aims to provide an integrated experience for deployment workflows which involve both [terraform](https://github.com/hashicorp/terraform) and [NixOS](https://github.com/NixOS/nixos) - similar to that of [NixOps](https://github.com/NixOS/nixops). `teraflops` has some similarities to the excellent [colmena](https://github.com/zhaofengli/colmena) deployment tool, so the following example should look somewhat familiar if you have ever used `colmena`.

 ```nix
 {